bitlogik/OpenPGPpy/README.md

 `OpenPGPcard.get_features()`
 Reads and decode the optional General Feature Management (data object "7F74").
 Internally called at instanciation.
-If not present, all features are supposed to be unavailable (attributes are False).
+If not present, all features are supposed to be unavailable (attributes are False by default).

 `OpenPGPcard.display_features()`
 Prints the General Feature Management attributes.